 The leftovers are great the next day- to mix it up a bit, try serving it over a baked potato.

-Keywords: vegan chili recipe, vegetarian chili, vegan chili, black bean chili, easy chili recipe,
+Keywords: vegan chili recipe, best vegan chili, ultimate vegan chili, vegetarian chili, vegan chili, black bean chili, easy chili recipe,